telerik/blazor-docs/components/chart/labels-template-and-format.md

 The `Template` function of `ChartSeriesLabels` exposes the following fields in the template context:

 * `category` - the category name.
-Available for area, bar, column, donut, line, pie series.
+Available for Area, Bar, Column, Donut, Line, and Pie series.
 * `dataItem` - the original data item used to construct the point.
 Will be `null` if binding to array.
 Sample syntax: `context.dataItem.MyModelPropertyName`.
 * `percentage` - the point value represented as a percentage value.
-Available only for donut, pie and 100% stacked charts.
+Available only for Donut, Pie and 100% stacked charts.
 * `stackValue` - the cumulative point value on the stack.
 Available only for stackable series.
 * `value` - the point value.
 Can be a number or object containing each bound field.